TaoStarlit/English/book/IELTS_writing.md

 1. to add other point to support an initial one and strengthen your argument
 1. to lead to your conclusion and opinion at the end of your essay | ~ is never easy (no need to show your standpoint).
 You need to weigh up the pro of .. , and the cons of ...
 Personally, I believe the benefits in terms of personal growth eventually outweight any negative.

+#### from page 12 advisor has checked it

+Nowadays, taking a year out to study abroad is becoming increasingly popular.
+For many students, especially high-grade ones, the change to spend an extended period of time in studying overseas is an attractive one.
+However, there are both pros and cons to deciding to do this.
+In this essay, I will discuss some of the reason why moving abroad is so popular and some of the challenges to be overcome.

+Let's begin by looking at the advantage of moving away for study.
+One of the main positives of studying overseas is that it broadens your horizons.
+What I mean by this is that you have the chance to meet people from different cultural backgrounds and to learn why the host country is so popular.
+This can make you more rounded as a person and  (more flexible/adaptable) (You can make a more thoughtfiul decision about changing your country.) (more carefully about changing your home country.) (more deliberate in changing your home country.)
+- all contents in the brackets are good

+Secondly, moving abroad can lead to a better quality of life.
+Take Chinese students for example.
+Thousands of students from China study in UK, Australia and America every year.
+These countries have cleaner air and nature-friendly environments, and they can thus lead a heathy life.
+In addition, by studying overseas you can gain qualifications and language skills, which may improve promotion prospects on your return.
+- Thousands of, pay attention to the -s
+- ..., and they can thus lead a heathy life -- is good
+- in addition.      he is addicted in smoking.
+- qualifications and environments are countable

+Turning to the other side of argument, culture shock is a major problem.
+Many students who take a year out find it hard to cope with language barriers and cultural differences / hard to cope with the language barrier and the cultural difference (tackle the language problem).
+This often leads to homesickness and in some cases a sense of isolation.
+Some even try to avoid spending time with the local students in favor of mixing with those from their home country.
+- is **a** major problem.  verb article noun; be article noun.
+Don't forget the article
+- language barrier -- why definite article here? based on the context!  using plural to avoid article is also correct.  a language barrier is not good because you have mentioned the culture shock context
+- often lead to A and in some cases B
+- avoid doing A in favor of doing B

+Another issue is that it can be difficult to (start a new life) set up a study community from scratch.
+In other words, when you move abroad, you have to make new friends and find your place in the study community.
+This process takes times and can be especially challenging if there is also a language barrier to deal with.
+- set up a study community -- is good
+- this process takes time and can be xxx -- good.  takes time is actually,  challenging is probably

+All things considered, studying in a foreign country is never easy (not plain sailing).
+You need to weigh up the pros of the better enviroment, facilities and so on, and the cons of culture shcok and the language barrier.
+Personally, I believe the benefits in terms of personal growth eventually outweight any negatives.
+- not plain sailing.   no article?  " a plain sail." not a grammar prolbem, plain sailing is a stock phrase.
+- is A(adj.) not B(verb-noun or noun): is difficult not plain sailing;
+- is not B: is not a plain sail.
+- enviroment or enviroments ?  in the former paragraph, the subject is thousands of students, so the object should be plural, too.
+Now, the subject is you, so the object is corresponding singular.

 #### introduction: pros and cons
 1. Write a general sentence about the topic
 1. Add an extra sentence to support the first